niplav/site/99_problems_klong_solution.md

 For `x` = 15, the number of trees is 1553.

+#### Generating AVL Trees

+A height-balanced tree is also called an [AVL tree](https://en.wikipedia.org/wiki/AVL_tree).
+Due to this, the algorithms above constitute solutions to the problem of generating all AVL trees with `n` nodes.

 ### P61 (*) Count the leaves of a binary tree.

 A node in the list is a leaf if both its subnodes are the empty list.